Intercommunal conflict in Mandatory Palestine: 1921–1929

 In 1922, the British offered the Arabs to be represented in an official council.
 This council would exist of the High Commissioner and ten government officials, eight Muslims, two Jews and two Christians.
 The latter twelve would be elected by the population.
 However both Muslim and Christian Arabs decided to boycott the elections because the council was specifically denied the right to discuss matters pertaining to Jewish immigration.
 In 1923 and later Herbert Samuel proposed councils with equal compositions but with their members appointed by the High Commissioner.
 The Arabs refused again.

 According to C. D. Smith, for Arabs to accept would have meant a recognition of the Balfour Declaration, the mandate, which included the Balfour Declaration, and consequently a Jewish right to immigration, which would undermine their claim of self-determination.

 1929 riots

-Religious tensions over Western Wall, an international economic crisis and nationalist tensions over Jewish immigration led to the 1929 Palestine riots.
+Religious tensions over the Western Wall, an international economic crisis and nationalist tensions over Jewish immigration led to the 1929 Palestine riots.
 In these religious-nationalist riots, Jews were massacred in Hebron and the survivors were expelled from the town.
 Devastation also took place in Safed and Jerusalem.
 This violence was mainly directed against the non-Zionist orthodox communities; Zionist communities were able to defend themselves and had established defence organizations.
 As a result, the orthodox community in Palestine was increasingly dependent on Zionist support.

 According to C. D. Smith the British adherence to the terms of the mandate meant that there was no political way for the Palestinian Arabs to counter the loss of their country.
 "Eventually violence became the only recourse."

+Black Hand and 1933 riots

+The organization was founded in 1930 and led until the death of Syrian-born Sheikh Izz ad-Din al-Qassam in 1935, whose preaching was instrumental in laying the foundations for the formation of the Black Hand, which he used to proclaim jihad and attack Jewish settlers.
+By 1935, Black Hand had several hundred men - the figures differ from 200 to 800 - organised in cells of 5 men, and arranged military training for peasants.
+The cells were equipped with bombs and firearms, which they used to raid Jewish settlements and sabotage British-constructed rail lines.